Sergei Kamensky: Personal life

 Kamensky was both famous and notorious as the owner of a serf theater that had been created by his father; he brought it to Orel, where he was cruel to his serfs but generous to the poor and "lived in unspeakable squalor."This short, fat, bald dandy, the owner of seven thousand souls, created an elaborate complex on Cathedral Square with residence, church, theater, and actors' dorms — housing altogether about four hundred people.
 Sparing no expense, Kamensky engaged a German ballet master; bought an acting couple and their six-year-old tap-dancing daughter for 250 souls; maintained a well-trained serf orchestra and horn band...
 In a regiment-like operation, actors took their meals standing up and were marched back and forth to the music of drum and horn.
 A jail cell was on hand for infractions.
 Kamensky closely monitored actresses and had them flogged for leaving their quarters at night, corresponding with officers, or even looking at spectators.
 He dictated stage gestures as if from a lexicon, had actors memorize lines without a prompter, and beat them between the acts when they fumbled.Though the theater was popular and influential, its expense eventually ruined Kamensky, whose cruelty to his serf actress Kuzmina inspired Alexander Herzen's story "The Thieving Magpie."

+Marriage and descendants

+Count Sergei Mikhailovich Kamensky is a great-great-great-grandfather of British actresses Helen Mirren, DBE and her cousin, Tania Mallet, one of the Bond girls.